gurditsingh/hydeout/_posts/test.md

 let's first try to understand what is **Data Warehouse** and **Data Lake** and understand will Data Lake & Enterprise Data Warehouse (EDW) coexist?

+### Data Warehouse
-**Data Warehouse :** (DW) is process for collecting and managing data from varied sources to provide meaningful business insights.
+Data Warehouse (DW) is process for collecting and managing data from varied sources to provide meaningful business insights.
 A Data warehouse is typically used to connect and analyze business data from heterogeneous sources.

 In the early days of data repository, a **data warehouse** (**DW** or **DWH**), also known as an **enterprise data  warehouse** (**EDW**), is a commonly known system used for **reporting** and **data analysis** and is considered a core component of **business intelligence**, **Extract transform load** (ETL).
 They store current and historical data in one single place.

-Da
+### Data Lake

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI2NTA5NzUxNCwtMjA1Mzc1NDYyNywtMj
-A5NjIzODk4LC04MDQ1NTkxMTYsNTk4NTgwOTE2LC02MDMyMDQ5
-NDMsMzA5MTk0MDIzLDk2OTI2Njc0NCwxODM3NzQ0NzgwLC0xNz
-cyMjI1NzA0LC0xNjk0MDgyNTYsLTE2MjA2NjczMjQsLTIwMjY3
-OTU3MTMsLTE2ODk5MDg5NTIsNDgyNzYzMjAsMTE4MTMxNjQxLC
-0xOTI3MjU3ODcwLDE2MTExMDQxMDUsLTExNDMxNzYwNjYsMTc1
-MjMzMDk1NV19
+eyJoaXN0b3J5IjpbLTE1ODY3NDE3NDEsLTIwNTM3NTQ2MjcsLT
+IwOTYyMzg5OCwtODA0NTU5MTE2LDU5ODU4MDkxNiwtNjAzMjA0
+OTQzLDMwOTE5NDAyMyw5NjkyNjY3NDQsMTgzNzc0NDc4MCwtMT
+c3MjIyNTcwNCwtMTY5NDA4MjU2LC0xNjIwNjY3MzI0LC0yMDI2
+Nzk1NzEzLC0xNjg5OTA4OTUyLDQ4Mjc2MzIwLDExODEzMTY0MS
+wtMTkyNzI1Nzg3MCwxNjExMTA0MTA1LC0xMTQzMTc2MDY2LDE3
+NTIzMzA5NTVdfQ==
 -->